 - were not in receipt of government parental leave or payments for workers' compensation for total incapacity for work.

-For the first period, employees will be eligible for the higher payment of $1,200 per fortnight for the first period and $1,000 for the second where they meet the Jobkeeper requirements set out above and:
+Employees are eligible for a fortnightly payment of $1,000 where they meet the Jobkeeper requirements set out above and:

 - were working in the business for 20 hours or more a week on average in the four weeks of pay periods before either 1 March 2020 or 1 July 2020;